History of Bolivia (1809–1920): The Liberal Party and the rise of tin, 1899–1920

 The Federal Revolution differed from previous revolts in Bolivia in that Indian peasants actively participated in the fighting.
 Indian discontent had increased because of the massive assault on their communal landholdings.
 The campesinos supported the Liberal leader, José Manuel Pando (1899–1904), when he promised to improve their situation.
 His follower, President Ismael Montes (1904–1909 and 1913–1917) dominated the Liberal era.

 Pando, however, reneged on his promises and allowed the assault on Indian land to continue.
 The government suppressed a series of campesino uprisings and executed the leaders.
-One of these revolts, led by Pablo Zárate (Willka), was one of the largest Indian rebellions in the history of the republic.
-It frightened whites and mestizos, who once again successfully isolated the Indians from national life.
+One of these revolts, led by Pablo Zárate (Willka), was one of the largest Indian rebellions in the history of the republic, frightened whites and mestizos, who once again successfully isolated the Indians from national life.

 Like their Conservative predecessors, the Liberals controlled the presidential elections but left the elections for the Congress relatively free.

-They also continued to professionalize the Bolivian military, with the aid of a German military mission.
+They also continued to professionalize the Bolivian military with the aid of a German military mission.
 German officers led the School of War and Military College from 1901.
 German and French artillery was purchased between 1901 and 1907.
-French military officers were invited between 1907 and 1910 and then once again followed by Germans.
-In 1907 compulsory military service was introduced.
-Former head of Germany's mission, Colonel Hans Kundt became the head of the General staff and later Minister of War.
-Kundt became involved with the Republican Party and provided it with army's loyalty during the 1920 coup after which he purged many Liberal officers.
-He was later recalled to Bolivia in 1932 to lead army during the Chaco War.
+French military officers were invited between 1907 and 1910 and then again followed by Germans.
+In 1907, compulsory military service was introduced.
+The former head of Germany's mission, Colonel Hans Kundt, became the head of the General staff and later Minister of War.
+Kundt became involved with the Republican Party and provided it with the army's loyalty during the 1920 coup, after which he purged many Liberal officers.
+He was later recalled to Bolivia in 1932 to lead the army during the Chaco War.

 Liberal administrations gave priority to the settlement of border disputes.
 Bolivia's inability to protect and integrate the frontier with Brazil had led to the encroachment of Brazilian rubber gatherers.
-In 1900 they began an active secessionist movement in the eastern province of Acre and after three years of small-scale fighting were annexed by Brazil.
+In 1900, they began an active secessionist movement in the eastern province of Acre and, after three years of small-scale fighting, were annexed by Brazil.
 In the Treaty of Petropolis in 1903, Bolivia relinquished its claims to 191,000 square kilometers of Acre territory in return for two areas on the Madeira and the Paraguay rivers totaling 5,200 square kilometers, the equivalent of US$10 million, and the use of a railroad to be constructed around the rapids of the Madeira in Brazilian territory.